-- Care and competence (i.e. agents should act with professionalism and diligence, have a valid real estate license, and should document and be accountable for all substantive events);
+- Care and Competence (i.e. agents should act with professionalism and diligence, have a valid real estate license, and should document and be accountable for all substantive events);

-- Loyalty and full disclosure (i.e. agents should keep all sensitive client information private from other parties and should relate all information about the sellers and the property to clients); and
+- Loyalty and Full Disclosure (i.e. agents should keep all sensitive client information private from other parties and should relate all information about the sellers and the property to clients); and

-I served on the San Diego Association of REALTORS® Grievance Committee for three years, during which time I reviewed complaints from the public about poor ethics or unethical behavior by different San Diego real estate agents in the county.
+I served on the San Diego Association of REALTORS® Grievance Committee for three years, during which time I reviewed complaints from the public about poor ethics or unethical behavior by different San Diego real estate agents across the County.
 This experience gave me a unique perspective and a deeper understanding of what makes an ethical San Diego realtor.
 It also gave me a lot of different ethical topics to think about as I built my own business!

-I take my Code of Ethics seriously, and I try to treat my clients the way I would want to be treated as both a homebuyer and a consumer.
+I take my Code of Ethics seriously, and I try to treat my clients the way I'd want to be treated as both a homebuyer and a consumer.
 If you have any questions about hiring an ethical San Diego exclusive buyer’s agent or about any step in the homebuying process, you can expect me to treat you with transparency and professionalism.